shred/acme4j/src/doc/docs/usage/account.md

 !!! note
     The private key is never transmitted to the ACME server.

 You can use external tools like `openssl` or standard Java methods to create the key pair.
 A more convenient way is to use the `KeyPairUtils` class.
-This call generates a RSA key pair with a 2048 bit key:
+This call generates an RSA key pair with a 2048-bit key:

 ```java
 KeyPair accountKeyPair = KeyPairUtils.createKeyPair(2048);